Wyoming Cottage: Description

 The original section of this Colonial bungalow is of sandstock bricks finished with stucco.
 The house has a simple plan, typical of cottages of this period, with a central hallway, with pairs of rooms on either side, and a verandah wrapping around the front and side elevations.
 The four main rooms have fireplaces with either timber or marble surrounds.
 The three bedrooms have glazed French doors to the verandahs.
 These are likely to be original as evidenced by the very fine profile of the mullions.
 The front door seems to be original with finely detailed side lights and fanlight.

 Timber extensions (c.
 1900) have pressed metal ceilings and incorporate a side entrance with barrel vaulted roof in corrugated iron.
 A stone entrance at the rear is of more recent date but the stone extension blocks are from demolished building(s) on the Hely property.
 At the rear of the site, and linked to the main house is a sandstone service wing.
 This structure may be original, though some reports indicate that it was constructed using recycled blocks from buildings on the estate.
 This building is linked to the main house by a lightweight timber and glazed infill structure, and the whole rear wing has been incorporated under a continuation of the original roof.
 A galvanised roof has replaced the original shingles however early shingles are still extant under the metal sheets.
 The original section has an impressive archway in the entrance hall.
 An enclosure on the western side verandah is unsympathetic.

 The house stands on a corner site on the Pacific Highway, it is enhanced by a large number of mature trees, including several large pines of the species Bunya (Araucaria bidwillii), Hoop (Araucaria cunninghamii) and Norfolk Island (Araucaria heterophylla).
-The garden also features mature Jacarandas, Moreton Bay figs, English Oak, Magnolia and Cabbage Tree Palms.
+The garden also features mature Jacarandas, Moreton Bay figs, English oak, magnolia and vabbage yree pPalms.
 These are mostly in front of the house and along the Wyoming Road boundary.
 The scale of these mature trees, and the distinctive forms of the various pines identify this site as an early settlement in the area and contribute to its landmark status.